 Papers were filed in court today formally opposing the deal that Lyft agreed to with the lawyers representing over 100,000 Lyft drivers in their class action brought in the federal court in San Francisco.
 The objectors were five Lyft drivers and two Teamsters union councils that are seeking to represent certain of the class members, if they are ruled to be employees.
 The Lyft class action settlement, which is subject to judicial approval by federal judge Vince Chhabria, would require Lyft to pay its drivers in California and their lawyers $12.25 million, yet would allow Lyft to maintain its independent contractor business model.
 Will the federal court judge overseeing this class action nix the deal based on the objections filed today?
 A fairness hearing on the proposed settlement is scheduled for March 24, 2016, but approval of the proposed settlement is hardly a sure thing, as noted in the “Analysis” below.

-The background of the lawsuit against Lyft was summarized in our March 12, 2015 blog post that focused on the court’s denial of Lyft’s motion for summary judgment seeking dismissal of the class action lawsuit.
+The background of the lawsuit against Lyft was summarized in my March 12, 2015 blog post that focused on the court’s denial of Lyft’s motion for summary judgment seeking dismissal of the class action lawsuit.
 Lyft’s motion was based on its argument that the drivers are independent contractors as a matter of law.
 The court held that because some facts supported IC status whereas other facts supported employee status, the ultimate issue of the drivers’ status as either employees or independent contractors was an issue of fact, not law, and would have to be decided by a jury.

 Instead of expending millions of dollars trying the case before a jury and litigating it for years, Lyft chose to mediate its dispute with the lawyers representing the proposed class.
-This was a different strategy than the one taken by Uber, which is preparing for a lengthy trial this coming summer, as we commented in a recent blog post.
+This was a different strategy than the one taken by Uber, which is preparing for a lengthy trial this coming summer, as I commented in a recent blog post.
 Ultimately, the mediator facilitated a settlement between Lyft and the drivers’ counsel that many in the industry have praised as a good deal for Lyft – if it is approved by the court.
-But, as we discuss in our “Takeaways” below, it may be a too good deal for Lyft unless it takes further steps to enhance its independent contractor compliance.
+But, as I discuss in my “Takeaways” below, it may be a too good deal for Lyft unless it takes further steps to enhance its independent contractor compliance.

 The Settlement Terms